Charlaxy/katacoda-scenarios/aspnet-openshift-katacoda/1explore-cli.md

 ## Getting Started in OpenShift
 This lesson assumes that you've never used OpenShift before.
-If you've already done **"Getting Started with OpenShift for Developers"**, then you can skip to the **task** for logging in.
+If you've already done the [**Getting Started with OpenShift for Developers**](https://openshift.katacoda.com/introduction/getting-started/) Katacoda scenario, then you can skip to the **task** for logging in.

 The OpenShift CLI is accessed using the command _oc_.
 From here, you can administrate the entire OpenShift cluster and deploy new applications.